 The full name for a thrip is “Thysanoptera” - but that’s quite a mouthful!
 These small pests are slender insects with fringed wings.
 They can be found on both indoor and outdoor plants.

-Some thrips feed on other insects, and can act as a beneficial insect in the manner.
-They do this by puncturing them with their pincers and then slurping out their insides.
+Some thrips feed on other insects and can act as beneficial insects in this manner.
+They do this by sticking them with their pincers and then slurping out their insides.

-That said, many thrips feed on the leaves and buds of a plant, leaving behind distorted-looking plants that have been sucked of their life.
+That said, many thrips damage the leaves and buds of a plant, leaving behind unhealthy plants that have been sucked of their life.

-There are more than 6,000 species of thrips around the world, many of which feed on plant juices, leaves, and flowers.
+There are more than 6,000 species of thrips around the world, many of which feed on plant juices, leaves, plant tissues, and flowers.

-Thrips can not only kill your plants by feeding on them directly, but they can also spread a variety of diseases.
+These common pests can not only kill your plants by feeding on them directly, but they can also spread a variety of plant diseases.
 They are known to be transmitters of impatiens necrotic spot virus and tomato spotted wilt virus.

 Signs An Infestation: How To Identify Thrips

 They can also be black.
 Either way, they will have two pairs of feather-like wings.
-Often, you won’t notice just one thrip but instead, a grouping of thrips clustered together.
+Often, you won’t notice just one thrip but instead, a grouping clustered together.